Create, test, and tune a DLP policy

 At the first Policy Settings step, just accept the defaults for now.
 You can customize DLP policies, but the defaults are a fine place to start.

 - I've turned off policy tips for now, which is a reasonable step to take if you're just testing things out and don't want to display anything to users yet.
 Policy tips display warnings to users that they're about to violate a DLP policy.
 For example, an Outlook user will see a warning that the file they've attached contains credit card numbers and will cause their email to be rejected.
-The goal of policy tips is to stop the non-compliant behaviour before it happens.
+The goal of policy tips is to stop the non-compliant behavior before it happens.

 - I've also decreased the number of instances from 10 to 1, so that this policy will detect any sharing of Australian PII data, not just bulk sharing of the data.